 1. Insufficient Time:

-We have always enforced that application essays are the most critical part of MBA application package, yet some candidates approach them casually and begin writing them a couple of day before the deadline.
+We have always enforced that application essays are the most critical part of an MBA application package, yet some candidates approach them casually and begin writing them a couple of days before the deadline.
 Some applicants approached me a week before the deadline; this obviously did not leave them with enough time to strategize and think through their stories/ experiences.
 Working towards tight deadlines puts unnecessary pressure on the applicants (as well as the consultant who works with them) which can be easily avoided if they engage with an expert early in the application process.
 Writing an admission essay is a creative and time -consuming process during which you need to go through multiple stages of the writing process (brainstorming, writing, revising, editing, and re-editing) in order to achieve perfection.
-You may find it extremely challenging to produce quality work during that short period , if you are at work for long hours and work on your essays only at night when you are already exhausted from work.
+You may find it extremely challenging to produce quality work during that short period, if you are at work for long hours and work on your essays only at night when you are already exhausted from work.
 However, if you plan ahead and start on time, you will enjoy this process of reflecting on your experiences and translating them into memorable stories for the Ad Com.

-2. Lack of Stories/real life experiences:
+2. Lack of Stories/real-life experiences:

 A major issue with most admission essays is– lack of stories or examples from real life.
 Some applicants just expand their resumes and rewrite them in a language filled with technical jargon assuming everyone would comprehend them, while some others compose an objective statement of purpose somewhat like a newspaper article that completely fails to tell the reader who they are.